-Postgame Blitz | NFL | Journal Gazette
+Postgame blitz | NFL | Journal Gazette

 Passing

-Jameis Winston, Saints, tied a career high with five touchdown passes in New Orleans' 38-3 win over Green Bay.

-Kyler Murray, Cardinals, threw for 289 yards with a career-high four TD passes and had a 2-yard TD in Arizona's 38-13 rout at Tennessee.
+Ryan Tannehill, Titans, threw for 347 yards in Tennessee's 33-30 overtime win at Seattle.

-Russell Wilson, Seahawks, was 18 of 23 for 254 yards and four TD passes in Seattle's 28-16 victory at Indianapolis.
+Russell Wilson, Seahawks, went 22 of 31 for 343 yards and two touchdowns.

-Patrick Mahomes, Chiefs, threw for 337 yards and three touchdowns while running for another score in Kansas City's 33-29 victory over Cleveland.

-Justin Herbert, Chargers, threw for 337 yards and led scoring drives of 75, 76 and 68 yards in Los Angeles' 20-16 win at Washington.

 Rushing

-Joe Mixon, Bengals, rushed for 127 yards and a touchdown in Cincinnati's 27-24 overtime victory over Minnesota.
+Tony Pollard, Cowboys, rushed for 109 yards and a touchdown in Dallas' 20-17 win over the Los Angeles Chargers.

-Elijah Mitchell, 49ers, had a tiebreaking, 38-yard touchdown run early in the second quarter and finished with 104 yards rushing.

-Christian McCaffrey, Panthers, ran for 98 yards and caught nine passes for 89 yards in Carolina's 19-14 win over the New York Jets.

 Receiving